SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In software development, a toolchain is a set of tools used in combination to develop and deploy software.
 A task runner is used to run predefined tasks, which would otherwise be tedious or impossible.

+expo is a toolchain for react native that does a bunch of toolchainy stuff. expo is accessed via expo-cli expo's managed workflow handles pretty much everything but writing code expo's bare workflow allows you to pick and choose whichc parts of expo to use to test an app using expo on a phone, you need to install the expo client app on your device If you want to use the bare React Native workflow, you will have to set up your target's devtools

 ### dependencies

 A dependency is a piece of software another piece of software relies on.